DataExperts/dexih.transforms/README.md

 Sorts the dataset by one or more columns and an ascending or descending order.

-The following exmaple sorts the incoming data by Column1 (ascending) and Column2 (descending).
+The following example sorts the incoming data by Column1 (ascending) and Column2 (descending).

 ```csharp